kixikCodes/kixikCodes/README.md

 <h1 align="center">Hi 👋, I'm Noel! :3</h1>
 <h3 align="center">I'm a student at 42 Heilbronn, game artist and electronic music ethusiast.</h3>

-- ✍ Currently working on **fract-ol**, a fractal visualizer using MiniLibX
+- ✍ Currently working on **Minishell**, a simple shell program written in C

 - 🎄 Excited to participate in this year's [Advent of Code](https://adventofcode.com/)